The corn (Organic Viking Seed variety O.58-85P from Albert Lea Seed) was planted 33,000 seeds/acre, 2.5 inches deep, on 6/1/22.

 #1 - AOO 676 05#2 - AOO 1569 31#3 - AOO 412 00Basically all three are related to high temperature sensors or actual high temps in either the coolant or the exhaust manifold.

 The combine will need to be serviced by the dealer next spring/early summer, when they can hopefully figure out what is going on.

-On the last day of combining the Case 7140 tractor that we were using to pull the grain cart stopped working.
+On the last day of combining the tractor, a Case 7140, that we were using to pull the grain cart stopped working.
 We think it's a problem with the fuel system.
 Fortunately we were able to rent a big enough tractor from a neighbor that we could use to pull the grain cart.
 The Case is still out in the field and will have to be hauled into the dealership to get fixed.
 I was thinking about selling that tractor (and replacing it with something like a Deere 8410) prior to this event and I'll pursue that further this winter.

-Prior to starting combining, there were about 5" of snow on the ground that started to melt due to warm temps.
+Prior to starting combining, there was about 5" of snow on the ground that started to melt due to warm temps.
 By the last day of combining there were some wet spots that I had to avoid with the combine for fear of getting stuck.
 Because of that I had to leave a small amount of corn unharvested.